-I’ve tried to list the models that I’ve made over the years chronologically from the latest backwards.
+I’ve tried to list the models that I’ve made over the years chronologically from the latest backwards to form a Nigel Taylor Gallery.
 Where possible I’ve linked to pages with more details of the models.
 In between I’ve added links to tools and other stuff that I’ve made along the way, some of these are tools made to assist me when making the models, others just for general interest.

 Picaxe Robot – this was really a lesson in Picaxe controllers and how to build a basic circuit and write some simple code.
 Of course, the robot had to look interesting as well.

 V-Twin Solenoid Motor – this really is a strange motor, a 4 stroke v-twin with a common crank pin – a sort of Harley-Davidson configuration, but driven by homemade solenoids rather than petrol.

 This engine took quite some time to produce with plywood made out of hardwoods and gears cut on a Hobbymat lathe for the 2:1 reduction.

 The resultant sound when it runs is rather fun and evocative of the Harley!!!